felipedspereira/api-gateway/README.md

 # Api Gateway
 #### Uses: Spring boot + Apache Camel

-This project is intended to simulate an API Gateway for orchestration of rest services, data transformation, among other stuff..
+This project is a PoC to simulate an API Gateway for orchestration of rest services, data transformation, and others..

 ### How to run
 Both apps are using Maven.
 Just run *mvn install*, then run *"java -jar name-of-the-generated-package.jar"*